16th Annual Meeting – Field Visits

 Women Transforming Sugarcane into Amazonian Sustainability

-During the visit you will be able to learn about:
+During the visit participants learned about:

-Regarding the production process:
+The production process:

 • Establishment and management of the crop